Vienna

 Contemporary palace at the heart of Old Vienna, between Stephansplatz and Graben, for travellers seeking modern comfort without the imperial folklore.

-The Leo Grand occupies a historic building on Bauernmarkt, a shopping artery in Vienna's first district.
+The Leo Grand occupies a historic building on Bauernmarkt, shopping artery of Vienna's first district.
 The rooms feature a sleek contemporary design, light materials, generous ceiling heights typical of late 19th-century architecture.
 We appreciate the free Wi-Fi connection and room service, efficient even late at night.
 The 9.3/10 rating on over 3 300 reviews reflects a consistent performance, without missteps.
 Rates start at 358 € per night, positioned in Vienna's upper mid-range for this location.
 Parking available on site, rare in this pedestrian sector.
 The address suits travellers who prioritise location and modern comfort over the ornate decor of historic palaces ✨

 What makes this hotel unique